 The Clayton Star summed up this perception well:

 "Other speakers warned the commissioners that investigations currently being lobbied for in Congress could lead back to Johnston County, with dire results for this area’s public image in the rest of the nation and world.
 “The engine of accountability is gearing up in Washington,” Fayetteville resident Charles Fager said.
 “What we’re offering you is the opportunity to get out in front of that train before it runs you over.”
+I'm almost certain that there were those among the Commissioners who have an increasingly ominous sense that just such unsettling changes are getting underway.
+In fact, a high county official approached me at the end of the session to express a kind of sotto voce agreement with this assessment.

 Another hint of this came when the Chairman, Wade Stewart, who had earlier said he approved of waterboarding and thought that torture was often effective, agreed that he would take up the matter of possible future accountability actions with the U.S. Representative from that district, Robert "Bobby" Etheridge.